National Council of French Women: Inter-war years

 In 1922 Avril de Sainte-Croix succeeded Julie Siegfried as president of the CNFF, holding this position until 1932 when she was replaced by Marguerite Pichon-Landry.
 In 1925 the CNFF had 125,000 members.
 Sainte-Croix campaigned in 1927 to have women admitted to the police force.
 She presided over the CNFF's États-Généraux du Féminisme (Note: The term "Estates General" (Etats Généraux) of Feminism is a reference to the Estates-General of 1789 which launched the French Revolution.) congresses in 1929, 1930 and 1931.
 These congresses focused in successive years on women's legal rights, economic standing and position in the colonies.
 In 1929 the Estates General of Feminism endorsed child allowances.
 Marguerite Pichon-Landry (1878–1972) chaired the Legislation section of the CNFF from 1914 to 1927, and was secretary-general from 1929 to 1932.
 She was president from 1932 to 1952.
 Pichon-Landry was awarded the medal of the resistance and was made a Knight of the Legion of Honor.

 Post World War II

 Marie-Hélène Lefaucheux (1904–64) was active in the CNFF after World War II.
 Lefaucheux was also very active in the Association of Women of the French Union (Association des Femmes de l'Union Française), and served as a link between this organization and the CNFF.
 Lefaucheux was president of the CNFF from 1954 to 1964, and president of the International Council of Women from 1957 to 1963.
 She was also a member of the secretariat of the Commission on Women of the United Nations and the French delegation to the United Nations.
 She achieved major advances for African women.
 Françoise Bouteiller, president of the CNFF in 1998, testified to the praise given to Lafaucheux by women she had met when she toured Africa for the council in 1975.
 The Foundation Marie-Hélène Lefaucheux was established to assist African women.

 In 1962 the CNFF joined the European Center of the International Council of Women, established in 1962.
 The CNFF campaigned against social ills including alcoholism, prostitution and the explosion of pornography in the 1970s.

 The CNFF works discreetly, and with mostly middle-aged members has a bourgeois image.
 It is today the oldest active French feminist association.

 The CNFF today has an Executive Committee of which one third is renewed every three years, elected by the General Assembly of the affiliated associations and individual members.
 The General Assembly is the decision-making body.
 The Executive Committee has a president and five vice-presidents, a secretary general and deputy secretary general, a treasurer and assistant treasurer.

-The goal of the CNFF in collaboration with its member organizations is to affirm the place and role of women in society, to ensure respect for their rights, and to contribute to building a united world where women are fairly represented.
+The goal of the CNFF in collaboration with its member organisations is to affirm the place and role of women in society, to ensure respect for their rights, and to contribute to building a united world where women are fairly represented.